v923z/micropython-ulab/docs/manual/source/ulab-ndarray.rst

 ``empty`` is simply an alias for ``zeros``, i.e., as opposed to ``numpy``, the entries of the tensor will be initialised to zero.

+The ``empty`` function can accept complex as the value of the dtype, if the firmware was compiled with complex support.

 eye
 ~~~